rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 {{< /highlight >}}

+## Control node setup

+The steps for setting up a control node depend on your computer's operating system.
+The following sections describe the setup for [Windows](#control-node-setup-windows), [Linux](#control-node-setup-linux) and [MacOS](#control-node-setup-macos).

-Once you have chosen and installed your virtual machine environment, install Ubuntu 20.04 LTS (desktop version) in a virtual machine as described in the relevant hypervisor documentation.
+Once you have chosen and installed your virtual machine environment, install Ubuntu 20.04 LTS (desktop version is recommended) in a virtual machine as described in the relevant hypervisor documentation.

 ### Control node setup: Linux